 The MCI Plan is designed to assist emergency response providers in properly organizing, controlling, and documenting resources during a disaster.
 The Southern Alleghenies / Seven Mountains EMS Council has developed this resource based on the concept of the National Incident Management System and Triage System, to serve as a basic framework for roles and responsibilities for emergency medical service (EMS) responders during a disaster.

 It is highly recommended that all EMS practitioners take the NIMS ICS for EMS course and other appropriate NIMS related courses which are readily available.
 The Southern Alleghenies EMS Council can assist you in identifying those courses by contacting the Council office or going to our website at www.saems.com .
+Add SMEMSC website, too?

+What about objectives to standardize the language from dispatch and for public information?

 Function Overview